Texiwill/aac-lib/vsm/README.md

 As of v4.0.0 LinuxVSM now uses the My VMware mode by default.
 This implies that previously out of date items are now up to date once more.

+As of v5.3.2 LinuxVSM now requires --oauth to be used to work properly.
+This is due to a change from VMware.

 Also, you should know that Code Stream is a license ontop of VRA, and VRA is already in LinuxVSM.